 - Pre-arrival communication with the resort was good but not as excellent as compared to some of its competitors on the island, such as the Banyan Tree and Raffles Praslin hotels (the latter hotels always answered my emails within 24 hours, which was not the case with the Four Seasons).

 - Not all villas will give you the same experience.
-For example, the garden-view villas are deeply tucked away in the jungle and do not enjoy a lot of sunlight during the day.
+For example, the garden-view villas ar tucked away in the jungle and do not enjoy a lot of sunlight during the day.
 The higher located villas are more expensive, but offers stunning views and enjoy lots of sunshine; some even have a full view of the sunset.
 I would recommend to spend some extra money on a better located room (book at least an ocean view villa).

 - On its website, the Four Seasons Seychelles offers airport transfers in a luxury car for the price of 200 euro one way and 300 euros return (excluding tax).
 However, after having emailed them, I found out they could also arrange a taxi for 40 euros one way.
 I understand some may prefer a 200 euro transfer in a BMW, but I would have preferred if the resort also mentioned the option of the 40 euro taxi transfer in the welcome letter/email (otherwise, you may not beware of this option, unless you explicitly ask for it).